Glen Elder Waterfowl Report

 Geese numbers have also been slowly increasing in the last several weeks.
 Estimating 1,000 canada geese and a several hundred white fronts in the area.

 |Water level||2.2' below conservation pool and declining.|

 |Hunting conditions||No flooded vegetation and not much for shallow water areas.|

 |Expected hunting success||Poor to Fair.
 Hopefully some birds will move in along with the cold front this weekend.|

 Check Area News for updates.

 Both Cawker City and Granite Creek Refuge closure dates are November 1st - January 31st.
-The refuges and youth/mentor areas are open at this time to the public.
+The refuges are open to the public until that time.

-The Youth/ Mentor hunting area is now located in the Granite Creek Refuge.
-If hunting with a youth 17 years and younger, hunting for all species (including shoreline hunting for waterfowl) will be allowed in the refuge area.
+The Youth/ Mentor hunting area is now located in the Granite Creek Refuge and is in effect from October 1 - January 31.
+Waterfowl hunting from the shoreline area is allowed in the Youth-Mentor Area as long as EACH adult is hunting with a youth 17 years or younger.
 Boats of any sort are prohibited in the Granite Creek Refuge.